 Deleting existing users – the system user will have the ability to delete users from the users list.
 By clicking on the button, the user will be asked if he wants to delete that record.
 If he confirms that action, the record will be deleted and will no longer exist;

 Ability to view the user’s details – the system user will have the ability to view the user’s details by clicking on the “Details” button.
 He will be redirected to a new screen with the details of the selected user.

+There is no informamation about hyperling “Back to list” from the provided Mock-ups

+There is no informamation about Logout for the users

 Mock-Ups